collapsed-stacks/startups/questions/11253/is-it-time-to-pivot-or-stick.md

 - posted by: [J.P.](https://stackexchange.com/users/9328176/j-p) on 2016-10-05
 - score: 1

-<p>You will likely experience all the same challenges if you simply pivot to another industry without refactoring your approach to development and client on-boarding.  </p>
+You will likely experience all the same challenges if you simply pivot to another industry without refactoring your approach to development and client on-boarding.

-<p>It sounds like you are still in the product development phase - your product is still new and it is only through working with real clients that will you figure out what your product needs to become in order to satisfy your target market.
+It sounds like you are still in the product development phase - your product is still new and it is only through working with real clients that will you figure out what your product needs to become in order to satisfy your target market.
 Pivoting away just means you have to start all over again with a new product and a new market, and still face all the same business building and product development challenges.
-(And software is fiercely competitive at all levels in all industries.)</p>
+(And software is fiercely competitive at all levels in all industries.)

 ## Answer 11292